bkry-code/Kirby-YAKME/README.md

 ### Config

 By default, no `config` is needed.
-But you can set the height of the YAKME-field and perform an image-check;
+But you can set the styling / height of the YAKME-field and perform an image-check;

 ```
 c::set('yakme_height', 0);